Today's number one strategy for recruiting high-quality graduates is to develop and retain talent through internships.

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in the professional fields they are considering for career paths and gives employers the opportunity to guide and evaluate talent.

-Career Services can help you in the following ways:
+The Career Engagement Office can help you in the following ways:

 An internship job description helps to develop guidelines, provide basic company and job information, sets expectations, avoid incorrect assumptions, and attract qualified candidates.
 The posting process in Handshake will walk you through the necessary information including job description, qualifications, application instructions, pay and employment dates.
 Please take some time to develop your job description.
 Students read these carefully!
 Be sure to provide adequate information about your organization and what projects/activities the intern will be responsible for.

 In order to comply with the Fair Labor Standards Act, it is required that all employers that are for-profit pay their interns.

 There are some circumstances under which individuals who participate in a government agency, non-profit organization, or “for-profit” private sector internships or training programs may do so without compensation.
 The determination of whether the internship or training program meets this exclusion depends upon the facts and circumstances of each program.
 Refer to the Department of Labor for guidance: Fact Sheet #71: Internship Programs Under Fair Labor Standards Act

 While Seattle U does award academic credit for internships, the procedures and requirements vary among the colleges.
 Some departments will award some credit hours for internships, while others do not award any credit at all.
 In most majors, internship credits are an elective rather than a requirement and many courses are reserved for upper-level students who have completed their pre-requisite coursework.
 Please note that requiring academic credit for your internship may decrease the potential pool of candidates due to student eligibility or timing constraints of the hiring process.